JanDeDobbeleer/oh-my-posh/CONTRIBUTING.md

 Note we have a code of conduct, please follow it in all your interactions with the project.

+Ensure you've read through the [documentation][docs] so you understand the core concepts of the project.
+If you're looking to get familiar with Go, following the [guide][guide] for adding segments can be a good starting point.

 ## Pull Request Process

 1. Ensure any dependencies or build artifacts are removed/ignored before creating a commit.
-2. Commits follow the conventional commits guidelines.
+2. Commits follow the [conventional commits][cc] guidelines.
-3. Update the documentation with details of changes to the functionality, this includes new segments, themes or core functionality.
+3. Update the documentation with details of changes to the functionality, this includes new segments or core functionality.
 4. Pull Requests are merged once all checks pass and a project maintainer has approved it.

 ## Code of Conduct